Health & Wellbeing, Counselling and DisAbility Support

 - Flexibility in attendance and punctuality for students with medical needs

-- Students can access disAbility welfare advisors directly if students are experiencing challenges
+- Students can access Disability Advisors directly if students are experiencing challenges

 - Quiet rooms to relax/rest

-- Access to PowerPoint slides in advance of the lecture so they can be imported into software
+- Access to PowerPoint/Google slides in advance of the lecture so they can be imported into software

 - Sufficient time with library resources to accommodate reading needs and make use of assistive technologies

-- Support for students who find group work challenging
+- Support for students who find group work or presentations challenging

 - Learning materials/assignment briefs in accessible language